When we receive a report that an disabled individual for whom a MIE diary has been

 medical restrictions are alleged;

-expect to be able to continue working;
+to be able to continue working;

 the individual does not acknowledge that medical improvement occurred as of the month

-he or she returned to work;
+they returned to work;

 the individual wishes to have medical evidence from the last 12 months included in